- A property owner / occupier with property and general contents that you think or know to be worth in excess of £400,000 and £75,000 respectively?

 - Someone who simply hasn’t had their valuables – from jewellery to antiques – coin collections to wine collections, professionally valued in the last three years?

 This article is intended to provide a basic outline of the risks you may face and what you can do to avoid them.
-You can find out more about HNW home insurance policies here.
+Click here to find out more about High Net Worth Home insurance

 Alternatively, please click here for another view on this topic from Aviva Private Clients, one of our best-known High Net Worth insurers.